laminlabs/lamin-docs/docs/hub/authentication.md

 ## 1. Get a Lamin JWT

+Get a Lamin JWT from an API key or from an existing LaminDB login.

+### From an API key

-Exchange a Lamin API key for a Lamin JWT:
+Exchange a Lamin API key:

 ```bash
 curl "https://aws.us-east-1.lamin.ai/api/account/jwt" \